swainechen/chenlab-training/websites/gis-aws/content/04-AttachStorage/04-MountVolume.md

 tags = ["tutorial", "dashboard", "ParallelCluster"]
 +++

-1. Login to your EC2 Instance.
+1. Log in to your EC2 Instance.

-2.	list the available disks using the following command
+2. List the available disks using the following command:

 ```bash
 lsblk
 ```

-The output will list the disk you attached to your instance.
+The output will list the disks attached to your instance.

 **NOTE**: Newer Linux kernels may rename your devices to **/dev/xvdf** through **/dev/xvdp** internally, even when the device name entered here (and shown in the details) is /dev/sdf through /dev/sdp.

 3. Check for an unmounted filesystem of size 10GB.
-For example: "nvme1n1" as shown below.
+For example: "nvme1n1" as shown below:

 ```bash
 NAME        MAJ:MIN RM  SIZE RO TYPE MOUNTPOINT